There is a common misconception that Lasting Powers of Attorney are only for the elderly.

 An LPA can be made without instructing a solicitor, however, they can be very easy to get wrong and subsequently rejected by the Office of the Public Guardian.
 A solicitor can help ensure the LPA is as flexible as possible and tailor an LPA to your needs, while providing you with advice on additional express powers to draft into the LPA - such as permission for your attorney to see your Will or to instruct an investment manager to manage your assets on a discretionary basis.

-This article is provided for general information only and is not intended to be nor should it be relied upon as legal advice in relation to any particular matter.
-If you would like to discuss any aspect of it, please contact Louise Toye at firstname.lastname@example.org
+This article is provided by Burlingtons for general information only.
+It is not intended to be and cannot be relied upon as legal advice or otherwise.
+If you would like to discuss any of the matters covered in this article, please contact Brian Eagles or write to us using the contact form below.